 If you’ve realized a substantial capital gain, you may be looking for the right investment vehicle to protect your earnings.
 What if you could reduce your tax liability on that capital gain and eliminate capital gain tax liability on future earnings for the next decade?
 These benefits are now available to investors through the Opportunity Fund investment vehicle created under the Opportunity Zone program.

-While these tax advantages can offer immense after-tax returns for investors, how to access them may be less clear.
+While these tax advantages can offer immense after-tax returns for investors, how to access them may not be immediately clear.
 This article offers a practical step-by-step guide to help investors identify their qualifying gains, and understand the considerations needed when investing in an Opportunity Fund.

 An Opportunity Fund provides a powerful set of immediate and long-term capital gains protections that isn’t found in any other investment vehicle.
 Capital gains earned from several investments vehicles — such as stocks, bonds, real estate, and cryptocurrency — are eligible for tax-advantaged treatment an Opportunity Fund.
 However, there are rules governing how and when a gain can be rolled into an Opportunity Fund investment.
 These rules must be followed in order for investors to access the full set of tax advantages available.

 - What are the Tax Advantages of Opportunity Funds?